I60R/page/README.md

 ANSI escape sequences will be interpreted by :term buffer, so it's noticeably faster than [vimpager](https://github.com/rkitover/vimpager) and [nvimpager](https://github.com/lucc/nvimpager).
 Text will be displayed instantly as it arrives - no need to wait until EOF.

-Also it allows to pipe/redirect from :term buffer into regular buffer,
-instead of spawning nested neovim instance for that purpose.
+Also it allows to pipe/redirect from :term buffer into regular buffer, without spawning nested neovim instance for that purpose.
 This is by utilizing `$NVIM_LISTEN_ADDRESS` (like [neovim-remote](https://github.com/mhinz/neovim-remote)) does).

-You will have all familiar keybindings, all text editing+searching+navigating facilities, and all plugins should work as expected.
+You will have all familiar neovim keybindings and all text editing+searching+navigating facilities with your settings and plugins.
 Plus some useful options:

 ```